MobileNativeFoundation/Store/README.md

 ### Disk as Cache

-Stores can enable disk caching by passing a `Persister` into the builder.
+Stores can enable disk caching by passing a `SourceOfTruth` into the builder.
 Whenever a new network request is made, the Store will first write to the disk cache and then read from the disk cache.

 ### Disk as Single Source of Truth
-Providing `persister` whose `read` function can return a `Flow<Value>` allows you to make Store treat your disk as source of truth.
+Providing `sourceOfTruth` whose `reader` function can return a `Flow<Value?>` allows you to make Store treat your disk as source of truth.
 Any changes made on disk, even if it is not made by Store, will update the active `Store` streams.

 This feature, combined with persistence libraries that provide observable queries ([Jetpack Room](https://developer.android.com/jetpack/androidx/releases/room), [SQLDelight](https://github.com/cashapp/sqldelight) or [Realm](https://realm.io/products/realm-database/))